Abdirisak Khalif

-Abdirisak Khalif Ahmed (Cabdirisaaq Khaliif Axmed) is a Somali politician, and is the current speaker of Somaliland's Lower House of Parliament (House of Representatives).
+Abdirisak Khalif Ahmed (Cabdirisaaq Khaliif Axmed) is a Somaliland politician, who was formerly the speaker of Somaliland's Lower House of Parliament (House of Representatives).
 He previously served as Somaliland's Minister of Commerce during the Siilaanyo administration.

 During the 2021 Somaliland parliamentary election Abdirisak, from the main opposition party Waddani, won the first round of voting with 42 votes, beating his competitor Yasin Haji Mohamoud Hiir aka "Faratoon", from the ruling Kulmiye party, who had 39 votes.

+In June 2023, Abdirisak resigned as the speaker of the House of Representatives and defected to the SSC-Khatumo Administration, which sought to rejoin Somalia as an autonomous state amid the Las Anod conflict.
+Abdirisak had been sent to the region to help negotiate a resolution to the fighting but sided with the SSC-Khatumo's leaders and accused the Somalilander military of committing war crimes, for which a legal prosecution was launched against Abdirisak by the Somalilander attorney general.
+He is the highest ranking Somalilander to defect during the conflict.

 Overview

 Abdirisak Khalif Ahmed was born in 1967 in Las Anod, Somaliland.
 He completed his primary education in Las Anod and later moved to Somalia for further studies.